Idaho Alcohol and Drug Use Statistics

 - What, if any, exclusions apply to your treatment

-Inpatient vs. Outpatient Drug Rehab in Idaho
+Inpatient Drug and Alcohol Rehab in Idaho

-Inpatient rehab, or residential rehab, is a treatment program where you live at the facility during treatment.
+Inpatient rehabilitation, or residential rehab, is a treatment program where you live at the facility during treatment.
 You spend all your time at the facility or on supervised outings.
 You may be there for anywhere from 30-90 days.
 Some programs are longer.

 Inpatient treatment is one of the best options for achieving long-term recovery from addiction.
 If you need medical assistance with detoxification, inpatient programs may provide that on-site or at an affiliated medical center.
 Once you completely detoxify, you will have the opportunity to focus entirely on treatment without distractions or opportunities for relapse.